Media in Townsville: Print media

 The Townsville Bulletin is the only newspaper in Townsville, with daily coverage on local, state, national and world news, with sections and liftouts on health, real estate, youth, beauty, cars and lifestyle.
 The Bulletin is in tabloid format.
-In 2006 the Bulletin had a readership (average) Monday to Friday of 84,000 (up 15.5% on 2005) and weekend readership (average) of 104,000 (up 1.96% on 2005) and circulation (avg) of 27 187 Monday to Friday, weekend circulation (avg) of 41 814.
-The Townsville Bulletin is owned by News Limited, a subsidiary of News Corporation, and employs over 100 people.

 HUXLEY Press is a regional online music, arts and creative culture street press.
 5,000 copies (with a readership of approximately 15,000) are distributed via galleries, theatres, performing arts groups, retail outlets, hotels, secondary and tertiary education campuses in Townsville, Hinchinbrook, Charters Towers and the Shire of Burdekin.

 Magnetic Island has two competing small publications; Magnetic Island Community News is printed weekly and Magnetic Times is published online.

 The North Queensland Register is based in Townsville.
 However, it services the Queensland rural community from Rockhampton North.
 Owned by Rural Press Limited, it has a distribution of about 5,000.

 Northern Services Courier is an independent newspaper for Australian Defence Force personnel stationed in Townsville.